sihidalgo/sihidalgo.github.io/Science/Research.md

 <h1>Integration of seasonal cues by the circadian clock</h1>
 <div style="float:left;width:50%;">
 <p>
 Organisms adapt to seasonal changes in photoperiod and temperature to survive; however, the mechanisms by which these signals are integrated in the brain are poorly understood.
-Several studies have shown that both element types undergo several molecular changes across seasons but the role of these modifications for seasonal adaptations is unclear.
 We are interested in understanding how changes in the molecular clock, in particular splicing, are triggered by seasonal cues and how this clock rearrangement participates in calendar timekeeping.
 We are also investigating how the clock conveys this information to endocrine centers through the expression and action of circadian neuropeptides.</p>
 <br>
 <b>Selected publications:</b>
 <br>